nitishkumar71/blog.nitishkumarsingh.xyz/posts/2020-09-02-django-production-deployment-using-apache-server-and-docker.md

 Apache allows to host applications in three ways Embedded, Daemon and Event mode.
 We will only talk about first two in the this article.

-**Embedded Mode**: This mode is also known as prefork mode, this is implemented by [Apache MPM prefork](https://httpd.apache.org/docs/2.4/mod/prefork.html) module.
+**Embedded Mode**: This mode is also known as **prefork mode**, this is implemented by [Apache MPM prefork](https://httpd.apache.org/docs/2.4/mod/prefork.html) module.
 This is the default mode for the Apache server.
 In this mode both the proxy and the response processes are being managed by Apache only which is why it's called embedded mode.
 This mode is suitable for non-threaded applications or libraries.
 Here process are the ones which serve the request.
 Each process is isolated from another process.
 So even if there is an issue with one process, another will not be affected due to it.

 ![Embedded Mode](/assets/embedded_mode_apache.png "Embedded Mode Representations")